 One of my biggest frustrations in the recruiting world is seeing how many candidates end up falling into oblivion.
 Single use candidates.
 They were interesting, and all of a sudden, because of a “mismatch“, because of certain expectations or needs that do not suit the company or the candidate, they suddenly become disposable.
 “Thank you for your time, we will never speak again“.

 I reject this reality and substitute my own.

 My message is the same for my colleagues as for my candidates: I will do what I can to help them achieve their aspirations, even if that means they will work somewhere else than at Marine Press.
-Well-rounded people are better than miserable people, and we’d rather have happy people in our company, or anywhere else.
+Fulfilled people are is better than miserable people, and we’d rather have happy people in our company, or anywhere else.
 With the candidates, if we can not help them flourish (or if they can not help us flourish as a business), this offer always holds.

-Whether it’s by coaching them on their LinkedIn networking sortirai, putting them in touch with other recruiters, giving them tips for interviews, I offer them my help.
+Whether it’s by coaching them on their LinkedIn networking, putting them in touch with other recruiters, giving them tips for interviews, I offer them my help.
 As long as it stays within the laws and contractual agreements that I might have (for example, if they were referred to me by a headhunter, I can not refer them to other companies or recruiters myself ).

 This is my added value, and it is something that I would like to see spread elsewhere in the company, and in the Montreal market.

 In conclusion, here is what they said

 At the end of the interview, I ask them how they experienced this.
 Most are unequivocal: they have never experienced such a humane interview.
 They do not feel scrutinized from head to toe, we do not just ask them questions while ticking checkboxes.